cwilldoner/practicalwork/README.md

 ## Pruning an empty network (from scratch)
 It was found that it need not to be a pre-trained model to be loaded for the pruners.
-One can take an untrained **CPResnet big** and feed it into the pruner.
+One can take an untrained **CPResnet big** i.e. just initialize the network module with the untrained class SimpleDCASELitModule ```pl_module = SimpleDCASELitModule(config)```, and feed it into the pruner.
 The fine-tuning process now is the actual training process, but it happens during the pruning iterations.
 | model  | CPResnet pruned from scratch |
 | ------------- | ------------- |
 | **parameters**  | **_____**  |